reyestech/azure-kubernetes-hlab/README.md

 - Configure persistent storage via **CSI drivers** (e.g., **Azure Disk** for RWO and **Azure Files** for multi-writer scenarios).
 - Integrate **Azure Monitor / Log Analytics**, enable **Microsoft Sentinel**, and add a sample **Logic Apps** playbook for automated response.

-> **Project status:** In progress.
-Some components may be incomplete or temporarily broken while I iterate.
-I’m actively adding scripts and manifests/manifests and updating documentation to ensure the full end-to-end scenario is working; known gaps and fixes will be tracked in issues.
+>**🚧Project status(In-progress):** Some components may be incomplete or temporarily broken while I iterate.
+I’m actively adding scripts and updating manifests/manifests and documentation to ensure the full end-to-end scenario is working.
+Known gaps and fixes will be tracked in issues.

 **Cost note:** AKS agent nodes, Sentinel/Defender, NAT Gateway, and WAF incur costs—use student credits/small SKUs and scale down when idle.